 To learn more about La Escuela de la Montaña, visit the school’s website.

-When you arrive at the airport, you might want to change some money for taxis, buses, snacks, etc. A taxi will take you to a first class bus station (Alamo, Galgos, or Linea Dorada), or to the area where chicken buses leave for Quetzaltenango (commonly called Xela) (ask for camionetas a Xela).
-The first class bus costs Q50-Q60 and a chicken bus costs Q30-35, and both take about 4 hours.
-From the bus station in Xela, take another taxi to our school (Q30 maximum).
+When you arrive at the airport, we recommend that you change money for taxis, Ubers, buses, snacks, etc. A taxi or Uber will take you to a first class bus station (Alamo, Galgos, or Linea Dorada), or to the area where chicken buses leave for Quetzaltenango (commonly called Xela) (ask for camionetas a Xela).
+The first class bus costs Q90-100 and a chicken bus costs Q35-45, and both take about 4 hours.
+From the bus station in Xela, take another taxi (or Uber) to our school (Q30 maximum).

-Yes, we do.
-The service we provide is a guide, who will help you navigate public transportation in Guatemala, using first class buses.
 Please mention clearly that you want to make use of this service and send us your flight details in time (date, time, name of airline, and flight number).
-Our school guide will be waiting for you at the airport´s only exit, with a sign with your name on it.
-He will guide you all the way (taxis and buses) to Xela or La Escuela de la Montaña.
-This service costs respectively US $65 or US $75, and can be paid upon arrival.
+The driver will be waiting for you at the airport´s only exit, with a sign with your name on it.

 North-Americans, Canadians and most Europeans do not need a visa for Guatemala.
 Check with your guidebook or a Guatemalan embassy or consulate, or look at the web site of the Guatemalan foreign ministry: http://www.minex.gob.gt/tur/tur8.htm (citizens of the countries in class “A” do not need visa).
 In Customs, visitors travelling with a passport are given permission to spend 30 or 90 consecutive days in Guatemala.
 Ask for 90 days (“noventa días”) and make sure they stamp your passport (otherwise you’ll later have to spend a whole day at the immigration office of Guatemala City and pay a fee).
 If you want to stay for more than 90 days you need to hop across the border and pass through Guatemalan Customs again to receive a permit for another 30 – 90 days.
 Otherwise, you can spend most of a day at the immigration office to get your permit extended for another 30 days.